There can be a lot of reasons why you might not get all your email. Below are some tips to help you manage.

 Looking in the wrong place?

-Please note that all Student and Associate Faculty accounts are created with Email forwarding ON.
+Please note that all Student accounts are created with Email forwarding ON.
 This means that any email sent to your RRU email account is automatically being forwarded to your personal email account.
 If forwarding is on, then there will be NO email in your RRU email account mailbox as it is automatically forwarded BEFORE it gets to your RRU mailbox.
 For additional details on email forwarding, please check out this page.

 Not getting Moodle emails?
 Are you subscribed?
 Are you set up to get a Digest or not?